-he actuarial assumptions used in the calculation of the funding valuation for the Supplemental Death Benefits Fund (SDBF) are based on the Mortality Experience Investigation Study covering 2009 through 2011, and dated December 31, 2013.
-These assumptions were first used in the December 31, 2013 valuation.
+he actuarial assumptions used in the calculation of the funding valuation for the Supplemental Death Benefits Fund (SDBF) are based on the actuarial investigation of the experience of TMRS over the four-year period from December 31, 2014 to December 31, 2018.
+They were adopted in 2019 and first used in the December 31, 2019 actuarial valuation.
 For purposes of developing the SDBF contribution rates, no other demographic assumptions are applicable.